joinpursuit/AC_4_Web/units/react/exercises/react_text_input/react_text_input.md

 As the user inserts input into the password fields, display a message below the password to indicate if these are identical or not.

+### Bonus

+Add a `clear` button that will clear both password fields.

 ## Font Size

-Create a react component that will display the first two verses of a poem by Luis Carrol:
+Create a react component called `Reader` that will display the first two verses of the following poem:

 ```text
 You are old, Father William (Carroll)